testit-tms/api-client-golang/docs/TestResultStepCommentPutModel.md

 ### NewTestResultStepCommentPutModel

-`func NewTestResultStepCommentPutModel(stepId string, ) *TestResultStepCommentPutModel`
+`func NewTestResultStepCommentPutModel(id string, stepId string, ) *TestResultStepCommentPutModel`

 NewTestResultStepCommentPutModel instantiates a new TestResultStepCommentPutModel object This constructor will assign default values to properties that have it defined,